 - Crimes in action with suspects on scene or nearby

 - Important evidence may be lost

 If an incident is graded as ‘urgent’, a resource will be deployed to attend.
 We aim to attend ‘urgent’ incidents in urban areas within 15 minutes and within 20 minutes in rural areas.

-- Where prompt attendance is appropriate to the circumstances.
+- Where prompt but not immediate attendance is appropriate to the circumstances.

 We will attend ‘priority’ incidents as soon as a resource is free, but this may not be for a few hours.
 However, each priority is assessed on its own merits, using our professional judgment, and some will take precedence over others.

-If the circumstances change prior to police attendance, for example a detained person becomes non compliant, please ring back quoting the incident number.
+If the circumstances change prior to police attendance, please ring back quoting the incident number.

-Lincolnshire Police do unfortunately receive hoax calls.
-It is illegal to make a hoax call and by doing this you are putting people’s lives at risk by preventing us from answering genuine emergency calls.
-If Lincolnshire Police receive hoax calls from a mobile we may disable your SIM card and you could be subject to criminal proceedings.
+Lincolnshire Police do unfortunately receive hoax and nuisance calls.
+It is illegal to make a such calls and by doing this you are putting people’s lives at risk by preventing us from answering genuine emergency calls.
+Lincolnshire Police will prosecute persons who intentionally misuse the communications systems.

 7th May 2015 at 14:15